Skip to main content

 8. Select Add.

-9. In the Protect cluster window, during create operation, only delete action is supported.
-You can delete and add the protection again.
-During Modify host cluster protection operation, edit option is available.
-You can edit or delete the relationships using the kebab menu options.
+9. In the Protect cluster window, you cannot edit the protected cluster during the create operation.
+You can delete and add protection again.
+During the Modify host cluster protection operation, the edit option is available.
+You can edit or delete the relationships using the ellipsis menu options.

-A vCenter task is created with job ID details and the progress is shown in the Recent tasks panel.
-This is an asynchronous task, user interface shows only the request submission status and does not wait for the task completion.
+A vCenter task is created with job ID details, and its progress is shown in the recent tasks panel.
+This is an asynchronous task; the user interface shows only the request submission status and does not wait for the task to be completed.

 11. To view the protected host clusters, navigate to NetApp ONTAP tools > Protection > Host cluster relationships.